-In 2015, no EPCRA Section 311 notifications were sent for new chemicals at the Paducah Site.
-BWCS manufactured HF in 2015 and submitted a corresponding EPCRA 313 Report.
-DOE also submitted an EPCRA 313 Report for HF as well as a report for chlorine used for water sanitization.
+In 2016, no EPCRA Section 311 notifications were sent for new chemicals at the Paducah Site.
+BWCS manufactured hydrofluoric acid in 2016 and submitted a corresponding EPCRA 313 Report.
+DOE also submitted an EPCRA 313 Report for hydrofluoric acid as well as a report for chlorine used for water sanitization.

-The chemicals stored by all DOE contractors in 2015 (including FPDP) were included in an EPCRA 312 Report.
-The chemicals reported were activated carbon, argon, biodiesel fuel, diesel fuel, gasoline, coagulant, calcium hydroxide, calcium oxide, carbon dioxide, chlorine, chlorine trifluoride, coal, dichlorotetrafluoroethane (R-114), ferric sulfate, ferrous sulfate, fluorine, cooling water treatment, HF, lead acid batteries, nitric acid, compressed nitrogen, cryogenic nitrogen, oil, PCBs, potassium hydroxide, propane, rock salt, sodium carbonate, sodium thiosulfate, sulfuric acid, uranium hexafluoride (UF6), and uranium oxide.
+The chemicals stored by all DOE contractors in 2016 (including FPDP) were included in an EPCRA 312 Report.
+The chemicals reported were activated carbon, biodiesel fuel, diesel fuel, gasoline, coagulant, calcium oxide, carbon dioxide, chlorine, chlorine trifluoride, dichlorotetrafluoroethane (R-114), ferric sulfate, ferrous sulfate, fluorine, hydrofluoric acid, lead acid batteries, nitric acid, cryogenic nitrogen, oil, potassium hydroxide, rock salt, sodium carbonate, sodium thiosulfate, uranium hexafluoride (UF6), and uranium oxide.
 [UF6 was reported though radioactive material is not subject to EPCRA Sections 311 and 312 (52 FR 38344-01).]

-Table 2.4 lists the 2015 EPCRA reporting status for the Paducah Site.
+Table 2.4 lists the 2016 EPCRA reporting status for the Paducah Site.